Welcome to PEDRA

 PEDRA uses a different approach to fitting EIS data.

-1) Instead of providing a equivalent circuit model (ECM), PEDRA uses an Expandable Randles (cascading resistance) or Debye (parallel resistance) ECM.
+1) Instead of choosing a model based on perception, PEDRA uses an Expandable ECM in either a cascading resistance Randles form or a parallel resistance Debye (parallel resistance) form.

 2) The number of responses in the model is dependent on what the data can support.

-3) Initial parameters are obtained directly from a plot of the data.
+3) Initial parameters are obtained directly from the Bode Plot.

-5) Displaying results using a 3-parameter Gaussian equation allows results to be presented as an overlay graph directly within PEDRA.
+5) Displaying results using a 3-parameter Gaussian equation allows results to be presented as an overlay line graphs.

 How are files imported into PEDRA?

-PEDRA supports three methods of importing data: 1) legacy files, e.g. PARC, Solartron, Gamry, 2) delimiated files having using an interface to delete header information and choose data columns of frequency, real and imaginary impedance, 3) copy and paste from a spreadsheet.
+PEDRA supports three methods of importing data: 1) legacy files, e.g. PARC, Solartron, Gamry, 2) deliminated text files, 3) copy and paste from a spreadsheet.

 What is the procedure for performing a fit to the data?